Joe Gallo: Murder

-On April 7, 1972, around 4:30 a.m., Gallo and his family entered Umbertos Clam House in Manhattan's Little Italy to celebrate his 43rd birthday with sister Carmella, wife Sina, her daughter Lisa, his bodyguard Peter "Pete the Greek" Diapoulas, and Diapoulas's girlfriend.
-Earlier that evening, the Gallo party had visited the Copacabana with Jerry Orbach and his wife, Marta, to see a performance by comedian Don Rickles and singer Peter Lemongello.
+On April 7, 1972, around 4:30 a.m., Gallo and his family entered Umbertos Clam House in Manhattan's Little Italy to celebrate his 43rd birthday with sister Carmella, wife Sina, her daughter Lisa, his bodyguard Peter "Pete the Greek" Diapoulas and Diapoulas' girlfriend.
+Earlier that evening, the Gallo party had visited the Copacabana with Orbach and his wife, Marta, to see a performance by comedian Don Rickles and singer Peter Lemongello.
 Once at Umbertos, the Gallo party took two tables, with Gallo and Diapoulas facing the wall.
-Rickles and Lemongello, whom Gallo had invited to join them at Umbertos, managed to find an excuse to get out of the engagement, possibly saving their lives.
+Rickles and Lemongello declined Gallo's invitation to join them at Umbertos, possibly saving their lives.

 Colombo associate Joseph Luparelli claimed he was sitting at the bar, unbeknownst to Gallo.
 When Luparelli saw Gallo, he claimed he immediately left Umbertos and walked to a Colombo hangout two blocks away.
-After contacting Yacovelli, Luparelli said he recruited Colombo associate Philip Gambino, Genovese soldier Carmine "Sonny Pinto" DiBiase, and two other men – reputedly members of the Patriarca family – to kill Gallo due to their belief the Colombo family had a contract on Gallo's life.
-On reaching Umbertos, Luparelli said he stayed in the car and the other four men went inside through the back door.
-Between seafood courses, Luparelli asserted the four gunmen walked into the dining room and opened fire with .32- and .38 caliber revolvers.
-Gallo swore and attempted to draw his handgun, but twenty shots were fired at him, and he was hit in the back, elbow and buttock.
+After contacting Yacovelli, Luparelli said he recruited Colombo associate Philip Gambino, Genovese soldier Carmine "Sonny Pinto" DiBiase and two other men – reputedly members of the Patriarca family – to kill Gallo due to their belief the Colombos had a contract on Gallo's life.
+Upon reaching Umbertos, Luparelli claimed he stayed in the car while the other four men went inside through the back door.

+Between seafood courses, Luparelli asserted that the four gunmen walked into the dining room and opened fire with .32- and .38 caliber revolvers.
+Gallo swore and attempted to draw his handgun, but twenty shots were fired at him and he was hit in the back, elbow and buttock.
 After overturning a butcher block dining table, Gallo staggered to the front door.
 Witnesses claimed that he was attempting to draw fire away from his family.
 Diapoulas was shot once in the hip.
 The mortally wounded Gallo stumbled into the street and collapsed.
-He was taken in a police car to Beekman-Downtown Hospital where he was pronounced dead shortly after at around 5:30 a.m.
+He was taken in a police car to Beekman-Downtown Hospital, where he was pronounced dead at around 5:30 a.m.